 No deck, fence or mailbox would last very long without a strong foundation, and that starts with setting the posts in concrete.

-Posts, which support the rest of a structure, must be perfectly plumb (that is, vertical), sturdy and securely anchored.
+Posts, that support the rest of a structure, must be perfectly plumb (that is, vertical), sturdy, and securely anchored.